Alignment API: Systems using the Alignment API

 Caterina Caracciolo, Jérôme Euzenat, Laura Hollink, Ryutaro Ichise, Antoine Isaac, Véronique Malaisé, Christian Meilicke, Juan Pane, Pavel Shvaiko, Heiner Stuckenschmidt, Ondrej Sváb-Zamazal, Vojtech Svátek,

-alignments between ontologies.
-The alignments are manipulated through
+The alignments are manipulated through the Alignment API.

 - [No name]